tjallen27/Music-Shop-Template/README.md

-# This is a e-commerce - download template

-### The aim of this project was to include Stripe API with a React project.
+#### The aim of this project was to include an Express backend with a React project.

+How to launch:
+* cd to /backend and run node index.js
+* cd to /client and run yarn start

 Built with:
   - ReactJS